What is the Fund?

 - Pro-Director of Education

 - Sustainability Team

 How do I apply?

 You can find the full application process on the LSESU Sustainable Futures Society website.
-Applications for 2020-21 will open in October 2020.
+Applications are now open for 20-21.

 How are winners selected?

 Applications are judged by a panel, chaired by the Head of Estates, in March 2020.
 The panel consider the scope, impact and cost of the project when looking at applications.

 The society run 'mentoring' sessions throughout the year to help you develop your application ideas.
 More information will be provided in the upcoming weeks on these sessions.
 Please visit their Facebook page to stay updated for all the latest information.